uwefassnacht/code-engine-samples/README.md

     ibmcloud login
     ```

-5. Once you're logged in, set your registry region to "global" (making your image visible from all regions world-wide.
+5. Once you're logged in, set your registry region to "global" (making your image visible from all regions world-wide).

     ```bash
     ibmcloud cr region-set global